 The Certification and Accreditation Governance Committee of ISPI establishes and oversees all accreditation activities.
 The Committee directs the work of the Director of Certification and Accreditation.
 The Committee sets policy and the Director implements it.

 Reviewers will be ISPI Certified Performance Technologists (CPT) who have received training and guidelines for conducting a review of the Accreditation Application and associated support documentation.

 15. Can an accreditation application be submitted in a language other than English?

 Applications are currently being accepted in Chinese, Dutch, English, French, German, Portuguese, and Spanish.

-If the accreditation application is not accepted, the organization submitting the application will be notified as to which Standard(s) have not been met.
-The submitting organization will have an opportunity to meet those specific Standards within the next 24 months without additional charge.
+If the accreditation application is not accepted, the organization submitting the application will be granted a Candidate Status for up to 24 months and notified as to which Standard(s) have not been met.
+The submitting organization will have an opportunity to satisfy those specific Standards within the next 24 months without additional charge.
 After the original submission and one resubmit, ISPI will have the right (depending on the amount of work needed) to charge a re-review fee.

 - Has its name listed on the ISPI website as being accredited.

 - May display the Accreditation logo on its website, business cards, stationary, and marketing materials, etc.

 - May use the credential to distinguish itself in the marketplace.